 How can I tell if my baby has autism?

 April is National Autism Awareness month in the United States.
-Early recognition improves outcome and this April we will post a series on the recognition of autism in a baby and in a toddler, as well as a personal story. — Drs.
+Early recognition improves outcome.
+This April we will post a series on the recognition of autism in a baby and in a toddler, as well as a personal story. — Drs.
 Kardos and Lai

 Home videos of children diagnosed with autism reveal that even before their first birthdays, many autistic children demonstrate abnormal social development that went unrecognized.